SummaryRead the full fact sheet

 If your goal is weight loss, aim to do at least 60 minutes of physical activity on most days of the week.
 If 30–60 minutes of physical activity seems like too much to start with, you can break this up into smaller blocks of 10–15 minutes, spread out across the day.

 Resistance activity is also highly recommended for all people and especially people with diabetes.
-An exercise physiologist can help you to create a safe resistance activity program.
+An can help you to create a safe resistance activity program.
 Aim to do resistance type activities at least twice per week.

 This could include: